Tyonnchie-Berry-1996/API-Scripts-/README.md

 For the scripts <code>Bug_Query.py</code>, <code>YT-OAuth.py</code>, <code>Youtube-API.py</code>, and <code>Subscriber-list.py</code>
 they require a bit of authentication.

-For <code>Bug_Query.py</code> you need and API key which can be found here: https://bugzilla.redhat.com/userprefs.cgi?tab=apikey the script will auto detect if you have the API key expoterd as a varaible using subprocess, echo command, and os.
+For <code>Bug_Query.py</code> you need an API key which can be found here: https://bugzilla.redhat.com/userprefs.cgi?tab=apikey the script will auto detect if you have the API key expoterd as a varaible using subprocess, echo command, and os.
 I would recommend setting this up before running your venv and if you still have your venv up make sure you run <code>deactivate</code> before the next steps

 1. ***Quickstart***
      ```bash
-     echo echo $BUGZILLA_API_KEY
+     echo $BUGZILLA_API_KEY
      ```